Rhinoplasty (Nose Job) Sydney

 - Prolonged swelling – Rhinoplasty has the longest recovery when referring to swelling.
 We can only advise to be patient and trust the surgeon’s advice.
 Excess swelling though can be managed by steroid injections into the swollen area.

-- Breathing issues– Though all surgeons take the utmost care in correcting your aesthetic look, on the rare occasion this can affect the functional side of your nose.
+- Breathing issues – Even though all surgeons take the utmost care when correcting your aesthetic look, on the rare occasion, this can affect the functional side of your nose.
 If you are a revisional rhinoplasty the risks are increased.

 Whether or not open or closed rhinoplasty will be performed is dependent on your aesthetic goals.
 During open rhinoplasty, incisions will be made on the inside of the nose as well as under the nose between the two nostrils.
 In the case of closed rhinoplasty, all incisions are made internally.

 Open rhinoplasty is a better choice when a surgeon requires better visibility and access to more of the internal structures of the nose.
 Basically, open rhinoplasty is ideal in more complex cases and when you require a more dramatic change.

 If only minor changes are required, closed rhinoplasty may be enough to achieve your goals.
 As you can imagine, because the incisions are made inside the nose, there will be no scarring.
 Closed rhinoplasty can be used to narrow or straighten the bridge of the nose or adjust the appearance of the tip.

 In the event that a primary rhinoplasty procedure doesn’t go as planned due to an unqualified surgeon, revision rhinoplasty may be possible.
 When a surgeon doesn’t have the necessary skills and experience, patients can be left with breathing difficulties and an unbalanced appearance.